What you’re getting: Takuma’s Special Burger

 8. Lock & Key239 S Vermont Ave, Los Angeles

 Located in a restored Victorian house built in 1902, No Vacancy’s Prohibition era-inspired ambiance (there’s a secret entrance) and rotating, 12-item cocktail menu mimic its 20th century-born home.
-The three-story bar hosts cocktail connoisseurs in its various dimly lit, red leather and dark wood accented, vintage designed rooms.
-The courtyard, which is located at the bottom of a red carpeted staircase, is enclosed by tall brick walls and home to baroque fireplaces that set the tone for the live entertainment -- jazz music, burlesque shows, and tightrope walkers alike.
+The three-story bar hosts cocktail connoisseurs in its various, dimly lit rooms, which are decorated with red leather and dark wood accents.
+At the bottom of a red carpeted staircase, a brick-walled courtyard is home to baroque fireplaces that set the tone for the live entertainment -- jazz music, burlesque shows, and tightrope walkers alike.

 In the back of Cole's -- specifically behind an oak door that's marked with a framed picture of a cocktail -- is The Varnish, a tiny bar from the vaunted mixologists behind New York's Milk & Honey and Little Branch.
 The bar is an intimate, Prohibition-era hideaway with cozy wooden booths, soft jazz playing in the background, and expertly-made top-shelf cocktails.
 Order the Improved Whiskey Cocktail, or go off-menu and let the bartender make you something unexpected.